ChileBob/Zatsuma/INSTALL.md

 	    - Network Configuration
 	      - Port Forwarding

+	FRIENDLY REMINDER :-

+	You can contribute to the Zcash network by making your node publicly visible, this allows other nodes to connect and syncronise from yours and this strengthens the network.
+Its a nice thing to do but will obviously use some of your internet connection.

+	To do this, forward port 8233 to your reserved LAN IP address

 	IMPORTANT !!!!!

-	The users of your shop are going to expect PRIVACY so you MUST encrypt your webserver traffic.
+	The users of your shop are going to expect PRIVACY so you MUST ENCRYPT YOUR WEBSERVER CONNECTION

 	Its very easy to get SSL certificates installed on your computer :-